geodask/svelte-reactive-table/sites/docs/src/routes/docs/examples/full-featured-table/+page.md

 # Full Featured Table Example

-This example demonstrates how to combine all the features of svelte-reactive-table into a comprehensive, full-featured table implementation.
+This example demonstrates how to combine all the plugins of svelte-reactive-table into a comprehensive, full-featured table implementation.

 The full-featured table includes:

 - Column visibility toggles
 - Pagination with configurable page sizes
 - Multi-column sorting
-- All features working together seamlessly
+- All plugins working together seamlessly

 <Tabs value="Code" {items}>